Yosemite Sam and the Gold River Adventure!: Ride design

 Yosemite Sam and the Gold River Adventure! reused the ride system from The Spee-Lunker Cave, manufactured by Arrow Dynamics.
 The ride was designed and art-directed by R&R Creative Designs, Inc. It was originally planned to be named Yosemite Sam and the River of Gold.
 The ride's story was written by R&R co-founder and president Rick Bastrup.
 The ride featured more than 125 special effects and 24 scenes with 29 audio-animatronics, designed by Sally Corporation.
 The retheme was done between November 1991 and 1992, and cost over $5,000,000.
 The theme song for the 1974 film Blazing Saddles is interwoven throughout the score for the ride, composed by Kevin Nadeau.
-Since there was still relevant interest in The Spee-Lunker Cave at the time, and tributes to the ride were included in the form of wanted posters: "Wanted" (bank scene), "Wanted: The Spee-Lunker Organist for Piping" (shootout scene), and "Wanted: Spee-Lunker Band" (jailhouse scene).
+The sound design was done by Robb Wenner at New Noise.
+Since there was still relevant interest in The Spee-Lunker Cave at the time, tributes to the ride were included in the form of wanted posters: "Wanted" (bank scene), "Wanted: The Spee-Lunker Organist for Piping" (shootout scene), and "Wanted: Spee-Lunker Band" (jailhouse scene).